Unthrottled/blog/_posts/2017-12-29-Hydration-Driven-Devolpment.md

 Here are the classes for your context refreshment:

-- **LiquidContainer** - An interface for containing, well, liquid..
+- **LiquidContainer** - An interface for containing, well, liquid...
 - **WaterSupply** - An interface for supplying amounts of water.
 - **WaterRepository** - A class that has the dependencies of the above interfaces, and also fills containers with water.